AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

     + `/etc`
   + ACLs (permissions)
     + Any `rep:policy` for any path **not** under `/apps`
-+ The `all` content package is a container package that ONLY includes the `ui.apps` and `ui.content` content packages as embeds under `/etc/packages`.
-The `all` package should not have *any* content of its own, but rather delegate all deployment to the repository to its sub-packages.
++ The `all` package is a container package that ONLY includes the `ui.apps` and `ui.content` packages as embeds under `/etc/packages`.
+The `all` package must not have _any_ content of its own, but rather delegate all deployment to the repository to its sub-packages.

-  For complex AEM deployments, it may be desirable to create multiple `ui.apps` and `ui.content` projects that represent specific sites or tenants in AEM.
+  For complex AEM deployments, it may be desirable to create multiple `ui.apps` and `ui.content` projects/packages that represent specific sites or tenants in AEM.
 If this is done, ensure the split between mutable and immutable content is respected, and the required content packages are added as sub-packages in the `all` container content package.

   For example, a complex deployment content package structure may look like this:

   + `all` content package embeds the following packages, to create a singular deployment artifact
-    + `ui.apps.common` deploys code required by **both** Site A and Site B
+    + `ui.apps.common` deploys code required by __both__ Site A and Site B
     + `ui.apps.site-a` deploys code required by Site A
     + `ui.content.site-a` deploys content and configuration required by Site A
     + `ui.apps.site-b` deploys code required by Site B
     + `ui.content.site-b` deploys content and configuration required by Site B

-## Content Package Types
+## Package Types

-Content packages are to be marked with their declared package type.
+Packages are to be marked with their declared package type.

-+ Container content packages should not have a `packageType` set.
++ Container packages must not have a `packageType` set.
-+ Code (immutable) content packages should set their `packageType` to `application`.
++ Code (immutable) packages must set their `packageType` to `application`.
-+ Content (mutable) content packages should set their `packageType` to `content`.
++ Content (mutable) packages must set their `packageType` to `content`.

-For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType).
+For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.

+# Author/Publish-specific Content (Mutable) Packages

+>[!NOTE]
+> This section described the __only exception__ in putting an `/apps` folder or file in a Content (mutable) package.

+Mutable Content packages (rather than immutable Code packages) can be targeted for installation on either AEM Author, AEM Publish or Both.

+Common use cases for this include:

+* ACLs/permissions that differ between AEM Author users and AEM Publish users
+* Configurations that are used to support activities only on AEM Author

+To target AEM Author or AEM Publish, add an empty `install` folder under your application's `/apps/<my-app>` folder:

+* To __only__ install the Content package on __AEM Author__, create and empty folder at: `/apps/<my-app>/install.author`.
+* To __only__ install the Content package on __AEM Publish__, create and empty folder at: `/apps/<my-app>/install.publish`.
+* To install the Content package on __both AEM Author and Publish__, do NOT create an `install` folder.

+Do NOT add this path to the package's `filter.xml`.
+This folder will NOT be installed as it is only a marker for Adobe Cloud Manager, providing instructions for which AEM Cloud Service tier the package will be installed on.

+Only `.../install.author`  and `../install.publish` are supported targets.
+Other run modes are NOT supported.

+For example, a deployment that contains AEM Author and Publish specific Content packages may look like this:

+  + `all` content package embeds the following packages, to create a singular deployment artifact
+    + `ui.apps` deploys code
+    + `ui.content.common` deploys content and configuration required by __both__ AEM Author and AEM Publish
+    + `ui.content.author` deploys content and configuration required __ONLY__ by AEM Author, by including an empty folder `/apps/<my-app>/install.author`
+    + `ui.content.pubish` deploys content and configuration required __ONLY__ by AEM Publish, by including an empty folder `/apps/<my-app>/install.publish`

-## Content Package Dependency Management
+## Package Dependency Management

-In order to ensure proper installation of the content packages, it is recommended that content package dependencies are established.
+In order to ensure proper installation of the packages, it is recommended inter-package dependencies are established.

-The general rule is content packages containing mutable content (`ui.content`) should depend on the immutable content (`ui.apps`) that supports the rendering and use of the mutable content.
+The general rule is packages containing mutable content (`ui.content`) should depend on the immutable content (`ui.apps`) that supports the rendering and use of the mutable content.

 The common patterns for content package dependencies are:

-### Simple Deployment Content Package Dependencies
+### Simple Deployment Package Dependencies

-The simple case sets the `ui.content` mutable content package depends on the  `ui.apps` immutable content package.
+The simple case sets the `ui.content` mutable Content package to depend on the `ui.apps` immutable Code package.

 + `all` has no dependencies
   + `ui.apps` has no dependencies
   + `ui.content` depends on `ui.apps`

-### Complex Deployment Content Package Dependencies
+### Complex Deployment Package Dependencies

-Complex deployments should expand on the simple case, and set dependencies between the corresponding mutable and immutable packages.
-As required, dependencies can be established between immutable packages as well.
+Complex deployments expand on the simple case, and set dependencies between the corresponding mutable Content and immutable Code packages.
+As required, dependencies can be established between immutable Code packages as well.

 + `all` has no dependencies
   + `ui.apps.common` has no dependencies